 Since the 1970s when the first road safety outcome target was set in Europe (See Box 3), national final outcome targets have been used widely in road safety strategies and programmes.
+A further example from the UK is shown in Box 4.
 As shown in Table 5, most EU countries set national quantitative road safety targets and several have acknowledged the importance of the EU target in inspiring new targets and activity leading to improved national safety performance (COWI, 2010).